juancumbeq/juancumbeq/README.md

 <!--DESCRIPTION-->

-II'm an aspiring junior full-stack developer eager to create an impact in the digital world.
+I'm an aspiring junior full-stack developer eager to create an impact in the digital world.
 I enjoy building coding projects from the ground up, starting with planning and design.
 I find inspiration in content creators who use code to solve real-life problems.
 <br/><br/>

 <!--CONTACT ACTION BUTTONS-->